Doc-Scripter/Toy-programming-language/documentation/lexer.md

 + `input`: The string of source code being tokenized.
 + `position`: The index of the current character in the input string.
-+ `readposition`: THe index of the next character in the input string.
++ `readposition`: The index of the next character in the input string.
 + `ch`: The current character being evaluated.

 ## Lexer Functions